 Reproductive health; behavioral approaches to risk reduction

-Over the years she has been very involved with the American Academy of Pediatrics serving on the Executive Committee of the Section of Adolescent Health, Committee on Adolescence, on the editorial boards of Adolescent Health Update and Adolescent Medicine State of the Art Reviews, on the planning committee of the Super CME course, and has been a faculty member in a number of AAP courses, including PREP The Course and Practical Pediatrics.
-She has also been involved with the Society for Adolescent Medicine and served a two-year term as Director of Programs.
-She returned to CCHMC as the Director of Community Programs in the Division of Adolescent Medicine in 2003.
-In that capacity she serves as the Medical Director at the Hamilton County Juvenile Court Youth Center and oversees the community health education programs.
+Over the years she has been very involved with the American Academy of Pediatrics serving on the executive committee of the Section of Adolescent Health, committee on Adolescence, on the editorial boards of Adolescent Health Update and Adolescent Medicine State of the Art Reviews, on the planning committee of the Super CME course, and has been a faculty member in a number of AAP courses, including PREP The Course and Practical Pediatrics.
+She has also been involved with the Society for Adolescent Medicine and served a two-year term as director of programs.
+She returned to Cincinnati Children's as the director of community programs in the Division of Adolescent Medicine in 2003.
+In that capacity she serves as the medical director at the Hamilton County Juvenile Court Youth Center and oversees the community health education programs.

 MD: Yale Medical School, New Haven, CT, 1982.